danielpqb/vite-react-template/README.md

-# React template build with Vite
+# React template built with Vite

 This is a [React](https://reactjs.org/) + [Vite](https://vitejs.dev/) template.